copernicus-mogley/zkav.club/opportunities/README.md

 When it does, we’re glad to have folks who can step in and see it through.

 We’re stewarding an archive designed for future creators, historians, and builders to actually use.
 That takes more than recording.
-It takes transcripts, clips, edits, graphics, livestream finesse, and the care work that moves items from the event to the public archive and beyond.
+It takes follow-through, and a little care work, so the work survives past the event.

 Some gigs are one-off.
 Some recur.
 If you want to be in a skill network, this page is how you get in.